uw-vortex/VORTEX-handbook/03-communications.md

   * First person writing is okay (i.e., we observed...); and
   * Oxford commas everywhere please!
   * To enhance international reader experience, try to avoid colloquialisms and English language idioms that are less accessible for those whose primary language is not English (e.g., all in all, on the other hand, nowadays).
+  * For Undergraduate trainees that have made it this far in the Handbook, I will give you an additional 5% to your final paper if it is formatted to the specifications above.